AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/RkaTr1t.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Load up DC-1's Virtual Machine and you should be met with this screen inside the application Server Manager, if you are not met with this screen chances are you missed a step or did something wrong.
+Start DC-1's virtual machine, and you should see this screen inside the Server Manager application.
+If you do not see this screen, you may have missed a step or made a mistake.
 </p>
 <br />